Building the last Main Line Railway

 Rugby to Barby: gcrcs74

-The excavation of the cutting then took place as seen above.
+main excavation of the cutting would then take place as seen above.
+The

-The excavator is fitted with a ramshackle cab while the wagon behind it
+excavator is fitted with a ramshackle cab while the wagon behind it probably

-probably carried coal or water.
-The size of the machine can be appreciated when
+carried coal or water.
+The size of the machine can be appreciated when compared

-compared to the wheel barrow sitting just behind it and the boy standing just
+to the wheel barrow sitting just behind it and the boy standing just in front

-Note the temporary gas light to the right of the picture.
+of the wagon.
+Note the temporary light hanging from the pole on the right of

-The wagon appears to be of a different type to those seen earlier being
+the photograph.
+The steam shover appears to be of a different type to those

 back